-Except as is otherwise provided herein, with respect to work at any studio zone location, Producer shall either furnish transportation to the employee or, at its option, may require employee to report at such location, in which case it will allow mileage of thirty cents $(30\phi)$ per mile computed between the studio and zone location and return.
+Except as is otherwise provided herein, with respect to work at any studio zone location, Producer shall either furnish transportation to the employee or, at its option, may require employee to report at such location, in which case it will allow mileage of thirty cents (30¢) per mile computed between the studio and zone location and return.
 This allowance is to be paid on the employee's pay check that covers the payroll week in which the mileage was incurred.
 Employee shall not be requested to transport other employees or equipment (other than trade tools).
 The studio shall have the right to require the employee to report (subject to the same mileage allowance between the studio and the pickup point) at a pick-up point within the studio zone for subsequent transportation furnished by the studio from such pick-up point to nearby location and return to the pick-up point.
 Work at another studio is not a "zone location."
 The IATSE will not unreasonably deny a request for waiver of the mileage allowance for employees who report to a "zone location" which is a regular place of employment for a production.
-The IATSE will not unreasonably refuse a request from the Producer that employees report to a location which is a reasonable distance beyond the aforementioned thirty (30) mile zone.
 As to theatrical motion pictures only, the Producer shall not be required to pay a mileage allowance to any employee reporting to a "zone location" within Los Angeles County which is within a ten (10) mile radius from a point to be designated by the Producer.
 Commencing outside the ten (10) mile radius, a mileage allowance will be paid as provided above.
 Secured parking will be provided at such location as hereinafter required in this provision.

-(b) Reporting Within the Zone
+(d) Reporting Within the Zone

-As to an employee reporting to a designated site within the thirty-mile studio zone:
+As to an employee reporting to a designated site within the studio zone:

-(1) If there are any moves required in the thirty-mile zone from one location to another, the employees will be transported to and from such other location.
+(1) If there are any moves required in the studio zone from one location to another, the employees will be transported to and from such other location.